Unidirectional spin wave emission by travelling pair of magnetic field profiles: Tunable, unidirectional spin wave emitter

 \end{itemize} The symbols $n_L$ and $n_R$ are two independent integer numbers.

-For larger velocities $v$ (i.e. for $v>1.2$ km/s), the ratio $k_L(v)/k_R(v)$ is proportional to $v$.
+For larger velocities $v$ (i.e.~for $v>1.2$ km/s), the ratio $k_L(v)/k_R(v)$ is proportional to $v$.
 As the velocity of the profiles $v$ increases, it can be tuned multiple times to every three mentioned scenarios.
-In is worth notting that the ratio $k_L/k_R$ must be grather that one: $k_L/k_R>1$, which coresponds to the condition for Cherenkov emission $v>v_{\varphi_{min}}$.
+In is worth noting that the ratio $k_L/k_R$ must be greater that one: $k_L/k_R>1$, which corresponds to the condition for Cherenkov emission $v>v_{\varphi_{min}}$.

 Because of the damping, the constructive and destructive interferences cannot be perfect.
-However, the effects of unidirectional emissions are quite distinctive -- see Fig.~\ref{fig:emitter}(a,b).
-The interfering waves decay exponentially $e^{-x/l}$ with the rate $l=v_{\rm gr}\tau\propto k^{-1}$ for the exchange dominated regime, where the relaxation time is: $\tau=-\Im(\omega)=|\gamma|\mu_0 \;\omega^{-1}\; ({\partial\omega}/{\partial H_{0,{\rm eff}}})^{-1}\propto k^{-2}$ and the group velocity: $v_{\rm gr}\propto k$ [30] ($H_{0,{\rm eff}}$ is the static effective field, here: $H_{0,{\rm eff}}=H_0$).
-Then the amplitude of the interfering waves will change as $e^{\pm x k}(1\pm C e^{\pm D k})$, where $C$ is constant, the -(+) signs in the exponents refer to the right(left) popagating waves, and the -(+) sign between the terms in the brackets denotes the destuctively(constructively) interfering waves.
-This means that descuctively interfering waves are not canceled out immediately.
+However, the effects of unidirectional emissions are quite distinctive --- see \ref{fig:emitter}(a,b).
+The interfering waves decay exponentially $e^{-x/l}$ with the rate $l=v_{\rm gr}\tau\appropto k^{-1}$ for the exchange dominated regime (and dipolar dominated regime), where the relaxation time is: $\tau=-\Im(\omega)=\gamma \mu_0 \;\omega^{-1}\; ({\partial\omega}/{\partial H_{0,{\rm eff}}})^{-1}\propto k^{-2}$ ($\propto k^{-1}$) and the group velocity: $v_{\rm gr}\propto k$ ($\propto$ {\em const}$(k)$)~\cite{Stancil2009} --- $H_{0,{\rm eff}}$ is the static effective field, here: $H_{0,{\rm eff}}=H_0$.
+Then the amplitude of the interfering waves will change as $e^{\pm x k}(1\pm C e^{\pm D k})$, where $C$ is constant, the -(+) signs in the exponents refer to the right(left) propagating waves, and the -(+) sign between the terms in the brackets denotes the destructively(constructively) interfering waves.
+This means that destructively interfering waves are not canceled out immediately.
 This effect and the overall decay of interfering waves depends on the $k$-number.
 However, the lack of perfect unidirectional emission and confinement cannot be attributed solely to the $k$-dependent damping, but is possibly related to the occurrence of nonlinear effects in this externally pumped system.